Intervals

 Canonical

-a.canonical produces the canonical form of an interval where left and right boundaries are closed.
+a.canonical produces the canonical form of an interval, where both boundaries are closed.

 Interval.open(1, 5).canonical // (1, 5) -> [2, 4]